Contesting a Will in Colorado Isn't Easy

 “It’s hard to be successful,” adds Ebisch.
 “It’s a very uphill battle to contest a will—especially one that has been formally prepared by a professional, notarized, and signed by two witnesses.”

-For more information on this area of law, see our overviews of estate planning, wills, trusts, probate and estate administration, and estate and trust litigation, or reach out to an experienced estate and trust litigator.
+For more information on the probate process and probate court, estate planning attorneys, living trusts, fiduciaries and beneficiaries, powers of attorney, and last will and testaments, see our overviews of estate planning, wills, trusts, probate and estate administration, and estate and trust litigation, or reach out to an experienced estate and trust litigator.